markuswissinger/ducktestpy/doc/doc.rst

 ducktest solves that problem by collecting type information from unit tests.
 It executes unit tests and collects the types of *method parameters* and *return values* of methods called in the process.
-It also collects the spec classes of mock.Mock objects that are passed into or returned from methods.
 Then ducktest writes that information into the :type and :rtype tags of the corresponding method docstrings.